Yingtian-Liu/BUGFInv/README.md

 ---

 **Note**: The complete manuscript detailing the theoretical framework, algorithmic details, and comprehensive experimental validation is currently under review.
-The code provided here implements the core BUGFInv algorithm for Bayesian uncertainty-aware gradient fusion in 3D prestack three-parameter seismic inversion.
+The code provided here implements the core BUGFInv algorithm for Bayesian uncertainty-aware gradient fusion in 3D subsurface elastic properties inversion.